 CODE Current Projects

-The Council of Ontario Directors of Education on its own and in partnership with the Ontario Ministry of Education is is actively involved in a number of projects focused on specific educational initiatives that are of interest to our membership.
+The Council of Ontario Directors of Education on its own and in partnership with the Ontario Ministry of Education is actively involved in a number of projects focused on specific educational initiatives that are of interest to our membership.

 The active projects are listed below.
 Each listing provides a short introduction and a link to the project.